The wireless market covers electronic devices that communicate wirelessly.

 The migration to new WiFi standards is another major driver for RF components.

-802.11ac WiFi standard operates at 5GHz rather than the 2.6GHz currently used.
-The higher frequency which greatly increases the range and reliability of WiFi networks will further raise the demand for compound semiconductor based RF devices.
+802.11ac WiFi standard operates at 5GHz and 2.6GHz.
+These frequency ranges which greatly increases the range and reliability of WiFi networks will further raise the demand for compound semiconductor based RF devices.